dickinson-comp491-fall2023/comp491-fa2023-web/hw/HW6-tech-spikes-prep.md

    - Not every team member must develop knowledge and skills in every area.
 It is acceptable to develop specializations within your team.
+   - Carefully study the separate page [Basic milestones for the capstone project](milestones.md).
+This lists five basic milestones that should be achieved before beginning contributions to your H/FOSS project.
+It may be helpful for one or more of your tech spike subteams to focus on one of these milestones.
+For example, you could identify a gap which is "learn how to run the test suite for this project."
 * <font color="red">In summary, the Gap Analysis section of your wiki page should list each tech spike subteam together with the gap identified for that subteam.</font>

 ### Learning Resources and Activites